 Separation of review and issuing officers

-• Ensuring formal processes are followed and documented when requesting additional information from issuing officers during an internal review.
+• Ensure formal processes are followed and documented when requesting additional information from issuing officers during an internal review.
 If additional information is provided by the issuing officer, allow an applicant to respond to that information.

 Conflicts of interest